casact/FASLR/docs/user/news/xkcd.rst

 Enjoy!

 .. epigraph::
    If you are new to FASLR, it stands for "Free Actuarial System for Loss Reserving."
 The source code can be found on the `CAS GitHub <https://github.com/casact/FASLR>`_.
 For those interested in seeing what FASLR can do, check out the :doc:`gallery <../../gallery/index>`.
 If you would like to contribute, check out the :doc:`Contributing Guide <../../contributing/index>`.
-Otherwise, visit the `Development Blog <https://genedan.com>`_ for further updates. test
+Otherwise, visit the `Development Blog <https://genedan.com>`_ for further updates.

 .. |br| raw:: html